 This course aims to enhance mathematics and computer science students' proficiency and comfort in orally communicating content in their disciplines.
-Students will develop skills in presenting technical information to a non-technical audience.
-In particular, students will deliver several presentations during the semester on substantive, well-researched themes appropriate to their status in their major.

-Prerequisite(s): MATH 300 or CS 271.
+Students will present three talks during the semester on substantive, well-researched themes appropriate to their status in their major.
+Corequisite a 200-level mathematics or computer science course.
+Prerequisite(s): MATH 210 or MATH 300, or CS 271.